-Emerging Bracknell Forest Local Plan (Bracknell Forest Council)
+Bracknell Forest Local Plan 2020-2037 (Bracknell Forest Council)

-The emerging Bracknell Forest Local Plan (BFLP) is the principal planning policy document for the Borough and will guide development in the Borough up to 2037.
-At the time of writing the BAP, the Local Plan is at examination stage and it is anticipated to be adopted in 2024.
-Once adopted it will replace many of the saved policies in the Bracknell Forest Local Plan (2002) and the Core Strategy (2008).
+The Bracknell Forest Local Plan (BFLP) is the principal planning policy document for the Borough and will guide development in the Borough up to 2037.
+It was adopted in March 2024.
+It replaces the saved policies in the Bracknell Forest Local Plan (2002) and the Core Strategy (2008).
+Three of the key policies for habitats and wildlife are included below (Green Infrastructure, Thames Basin Heath Special Protection and Biodiversity).

-Green infrastructure
+Policy LP30 Green infrastructure